Kubraaygun/oneLogin/README.md

 ## React Native Authentication Application

-Bu proje, React Native kullanılarak oluşturulmuş basit bir kimlik doğrulama uygulamasıdır.
-Uygulama, giriş ve kayıt olma ekranlarına sahiptir ve animasyonlu geçişler içerir.
-Ekranlar arası geçiş için React Navigation, animasyonlar için ise React Native Reanimated kullanılmıştır.
+This project is a simple React Native simplified authentication application.
+The application has login and sign up screens and animated transitions.
+React Navigation is used for transitions between screens and React Native Reanimated is used for animations.

-## Özellikler
+## Features

 ### **1-React Navigation:**

-Ekranlar arası geçişleri yönetmek için @react-navigation-native kullanılmıştır.
+@react-navigation-native is used to manage transitions between screens.

-- **LoginScreen:** Kullanıcıların giriş yapabileceği başlangıç ekranı.
+- **LoginScreen:** The home screen where users can log in.
-- **SignUpScreen:** Kullanıcıların giriş yapabileceği başlangıç ekranı.
+- **SignUpScreen:** The home screen where users can log in.

 ### **2-React Native Reanimated:**